madhavkh96/learning-journey-edge-llm/tokenizer-comparision/README.md

 ## Byte-Pair Encoding (BPE)

 BPE relies on a pre-tokenizer that splits the training data into words.
 This can be as simple as space tokenization.
 After pre-tokenization, a set of unique words has been created and the frequency with which each word occured in the training data has been determined.
-Next, BPE create a base vocabulary consisting of all symbols that occur in the set of unique words and learns merge rules to form a new symbol from teo symbols of the base vocabulary.
+Next, BPE create a base vocabulary consisting of all symbols that occur in the set of unique words and learns merge rules to form a new symbol from two symbols of the base vocabulary.
 It does so until the vocab has attained the desired vocab size. *NOTE: The desired vocab size is a hyperparameter to define before training the tokenizer*

 #### Example